ckormanyos/e_float-2021/README.md

 in e_float-2021 may also provide guidance and practical implementation advice regarding how to deal with big floating-point implementations within the context of modern C++.

+The `e_float` project itself is derived from an earlier, unpublished work.
+This work, entitled `mp_cpp` was created in the 1990s and was, at the time of its creation, quite novel in its approach to dealing with bitg floating-point numbers within the context of the C++ language.